wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 So that you can gain hands-on experience, use the simulation app below.
 This app is similar to that in the previous tab, but now includes a field for specifying the "Ram Needed For Each Task".
-So now we can simulate the fact that tasks require RAM space to run.
+So now, we can simulate the fact that tasks require RAM space to run.
 The host we are simulating has 32 GB of RAM available.

 First try using 4 cores for 8 tasks, where each task uses 8 GB of RAM.
 As you will see, there is no idle time.
-The number of tasks we can run at a time is 4, given the number of cores and the amount of RAM we have.
+The number of tasks we can run at a time is 4, given the number of cores and the amount of RAM available.

 Now try again, but this time set the tasks' RAM requirement to 16 GB.
 There will now be idle time, as only 2 cores can be utilized simultaneously due to RAM